spitbol/x64/docs/M.md

 Possible usages-

-provide visible screen icon of garbage collection in progress.
+SYSSGCC provides visible screen icon of garbage collection in progress.

-inform virtual memory manager to ignore page access patterns during garbage collection.  such accesses typically destroy the page working set accumulated by the program.
+To inform virtual memory manager to ignore page access patterns during garbage collection.
+Such accesses typically destroy the page working set accumulated by the program.

-inform virtual memory manager that contents of memory freed by garbage collection can be discarded.
+Inform virtual memory manager that contents of memory freed by garbage collection can be discarded.

 ```